BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

  [Scratch](www.scratch.mit.edu) is a visual toolkit for amatures to learn and grab an idea of *programming*. <img src="http://www.quarrylane.org/uploaded/Summer/images/ScratchBlogLogo.jpg" alt = "Scratch logo" width = "330" />
 ### How programme works?
 - **Computers** are information processing automata; they are dumb machines in the sense that they do *only* what user instructed, but at the same time very clever if the people behind are intellegent.
 - A computer **programme** is a collection of instructions to achieve a specific task.
 It is, a  liminal artefact, since instructions are abstract but the operations are done in the physical world. **Binaries** that corresponed directly to specific instructions.
-Tasks are approached by **Algorithms**, *cf.* [Week 3](w3).
+Tasks are approached by **Algorithms**.
 - **Assembly Language** enabled the programmers to use symbolics instead of binaries, but it is symbol-to-operation therefore low-level and not portable. **Higher-level Language**, *FORTRAN* (FORmula TRANslation) language first came.
 - **Compilers** translate programme statements into computer instructions. **Operating System** channeled all input and output (*i.e.* I/O) operations.
 ### Relavent readings at the stage